kimdesok/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 ## 2.4 - Validation and test

-* As the first checkpoint appear, you can start running the validation set on it.
-Create a "labelref_r1.txt" text file with the list of possible classes (see attached example).
-To run it in on loop on all existing checkpoints, the following code can be adapted:
+* As the first checkpoint appears, you can start running the validation set on it.
+* Create a "labelref_r1.txt" text file with the list of possible classes (see attached example).
+* To run it in on loop on all existing checkpoints, the following code can be adapted:

 ```shell